-Fans can follow all of the statistics from today's game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
+Hamilton will be providing a live webcast of the game courtesy of the Northeast Sports Network.
+Fans can follow all of the statistics from the game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
 Links to live statistics and video coverage of the contest can be found in the app, as well as push notifications and alerts on all of your favorite Polar Bear teams.
-For fans unable to attend games at Whittier Field, all Bowdoin home games will be carried live online -with instant replay - on the Northeast Sports Network (www.nsnsports.net).

 SCOUTING THE CONTINENTALS

-- Quarterback Kenny Gray sparks the Hamilton attack and stands fourth in the league in passing (238.2 yards/game).
+- Quarterback Kenny Gray spearheads the offense and ranks fourth in the league at 175.2 yards passing per game.